mzazon/awesome-cloud-projects/aws/advanced-recommendation-systems-personalize/advanced-recommendation-systems-personalize.md

 3. **Create Dataset Group and Schemas**:

    Dataset groups organize related datasets and serve as containers for training multiple recommendation models.
 Schemas define the structure and data types for your training data, enabling Amazon Personalize to understand which fields represent users, items, timestamps, and interaction values.
-Proper schema design is crucial for feature engineering and algorithm performance.
+Proper schema design is crucial for feature engineering and algorithm performance optimization.

    ```bash
    # Create dataset group